OpenCHAMI/openchami.org/content/docs/tutorial.md

 ochami boot config add -d @/etc/openchami/data/boot/compute-debug-rocky9.json --uri https://demo.openchami.cluster:8443 -l debug -f json
 ```

-Verify that it was set properly.You should see the contents in JSON.
+Verify that it was set properly.
+You should see the contents in JSON.

 ```bash
 ochami boot config list -F json-pretty